Joe Carollo: Third tenure on the Miami City Commission (2017-25)

 November 21, 2017, Joe Carollo defeated Alfie Leon in a runoff election to take the district 3 seat on the Miami city commission.
 The seat was presently held by his brother, Frank Carollo, who was term limited.
-The district represents the neighborhoods and communities of Little Havana, East Shenadoah, West Brickell, as well as parts of Silver Bluff and The Roads.
+The district represented the neighborhoods and communities of Little Havana, East Shenandoah, West Brickell, as well as parts of Silver Bluff and The Roads.
+Ahead of the 2017 general campaign, Carollo accused his opponent of being guilty of voter fraud and perjury, and (without providing specifics) alleged that money from the Chavista money was being used to influence his election.
+He also made vague allegations that a collective of "influence peddlers" were seeking to run the city's government, and that he would thwart them if elected.